-The Samsung Galaxy Android Nougat update is causing problems for Galaxy S8, Galaxy S7, Galaxy S7 Edge, Galaxy S6, and Galaxy Note 5 owners and today we want to provide some potential remedies to those in need.
+The Samsung Galaxy Android Nougat update is causing problems for many Galaxy S8, Galaxy S7, Galaxy S7 Edge, Galaxy S6, and Galaxy Note 5 owners and today we want to show you how to fix the most common Nougat problems.

 Last year, Samsung put its Galaxy S7 Android 7.0 Nougat update into a beta program for select testers in select regions around the world.
 The beta let users try features ahead of the official release.
 It also helped Samsung squash potential issues.